-Car Crash Claims – How To Claim Compensation In The UK
+Car Accident Claims – How To Claim Compensation In The UK

-By Cat Reeves.
-Last Updated 15th November 2023.
+By Stephen Moreau.
+Last Updated 16th August 2024.
 Welcome to this guide on making a car crash claim.
 Below, we give essential advice on reporting a road traffic accident and recovering car accident compensation.

 We also explain how car crash compensation payouts for UK claims are calculated.
 So if you’re in a minor car accident, knowing what to do next could be a pressing question.
 We answer this question and others, including explaining police hit and run procedures for UK incidents.